Vegan Thanksgiving Recipes

 • Native American Blessing (variation) — We give thanks to the plants that have given themselves so that we can enjoy this meal together.
 We give thanks for our friends and family who have traveled here today.
 May this meal bring us strength and health.

-• Nature Blessing — Blessed be the Earth for providing us this food.
+• Nature Blessing — Blessed be the Earth for providing us with this food.
 Blessed be the Sun for helping it to grow.
 Blessed be the wind and Birds for carrying its seed.
 And blessed be the Rain for the water’s loving flow.
 Blessed be the hands that helped prepare this meal.
 Oh, blessed be our friends, our families, and all of our loved ones.
 Blessed be our Mother Earth.

 Frequently Asked Questions